VIthulan/todo-vertx/README.md

 ##Contact
 The best way for potential contributors to contact is [posting a message in my issue tracker](https://github.com/VIthulan/todo-vertx/issues/new)

-Feel free to contribute for any bugs or for improvemet of an new feature
+Feel free to contribute for any bugs or for improvemet of a new feature

 -Vithulan MV